Indica (Megasthenes): Geography

+An 1883 reconstruction of Eratosthenes' map depicts the world as known to the Greeks around Megasthenes' time.
+India is shown as a quadrilateral-shaped country in the bottom right.

 India is a quadrilateral-shaped country, bounded by the Great Sea in the east and the south, Indus River in the west, and Emodus (Note: "Emodus" (or "Hemodus") refers to the Hindu Kush, Pamir, and the Himalayas taken as a single mountain range; the word is derived from the Indian term Haimavata, meaning "covered with snow".) mountain in the north.
 Beyond the Emodus lies the Sacae-inhabited part of Scythia.
 Besides Scythia, the countries of Bactria and Ariana border India.
 India's northern border reaches the extremities of the Tauros.
 From Ariana to the Eastern Sea, it is bound by mountains that are called the Kaukasos by the Macedonians.
 The various native names for these mountains include Parapamisos, Hemodus (or Emodus) and Himaos.

 The area of India is said to span 28,000 stades from west to east, and 32,000 from north to south.
 Because of its large size, India is "thought to encompass a larger stretch of the sun's course in summer than any other part of the world".
 In many of the extreme points of India, a gnomon of the sundial casts no shadow, and the Bears (Ursa Major and Ursa Minor) are not visible at night.
 In the furthest parts, the pole star is not visible, and it is said that the shadows incline to the south.